sarce8358/PA4/README.md

-hello sarah,
+this is the PA4 work palce.
-this is the "branch" where you will send your edits and such into the system. here we can evaluate it together and then decide if we want to add it into the master program.
+up where it says "Branches" there should be 3 options one is the "master" that is the final combination of our work the other two is a branch for SARAH ARCE and then a branch for OSMAN SHARAF the corrosponing user should change and upload their code in the corrsponding area